mesosphere/dcos-docs-site/pages/1.13/hybrid-cloud/cluster-links/index.md

 # Switch cluster

 You can switch between linked clusters using the CLI or UI.
 When you switch clusters using the CLI, the new cluster becomes the CLI's active cluster.
-When you switch cluster using the UI, the new cluster becomes the cluster you see in the UI.
-If you switch the cluster in the CLI it doesn't change the cluster in the UI; similarly switching in the UI doesn't affect the attached cluster in the CLI.
+The new cluster becomes the cluster you see in the UI.
+If you switch the cluster in the CLI it does not change the cluster in the UI; similarly, switching in the UI does not affect the attached cluster in the CLI.

 ## Switch to a linked cluster from the DC/OS CLI